tigoe/SoundExamples/docs/melody.md

 Here is [the complete ToneFrereJacques sketch](https://github.com/tigoe/SoundExamples/blob/master/Tone_examples/ToneFrereJacques/ToneFrereJacques.ino).

 Of course, if you know this song, you know it's normally sung in a round, so you're probably eager to reprogram it to do so.
-You'll need to know a bit more first.
+Remember, you can't play more than one tone at a time on the Arduino using the ``tone()`` command, so you'll need to know a bit more first.
 If you're really eager, pick up a second Arduino and a second speaker and get them singing together!